(ten years ago, or so)

 A number of the authors chose books that cemented their interest in the subject.
 Others named a particular title because the featured unit was historically significant, because of the skill of the author and the narrative technique, or because the authentic observations transcended more common accounts.
 Some discussed the reliability of their favorite books, or availability, if rare.
 Several survey participants could not resist naming more than one book, and fortunately for them they were not graded on the assignment.
 All in all, the exercise made for a fine unit history reading list.

 On the editorial side, in gathering the essays for publication, no effort was made to balance the sections to which various authors and historians might be associated (Northern or Southern historians, Eastern or Western).
 I don’t recall how many letters we sent out.
 As mentioned, about three dozen people returned an essay, two or three responded too late for publication, some unknown number did not respond at all, and one prominent historian sent an awkwardly whiny note declining to participate in the project because a recent book review we'd published -- one that took his latest work to task for a couple of items, but which nonetheless proclaimed his book to be the best on a particular campaign -- had left him “wounded.”
-To quote the immortal Billy Pilgrim, “
+To quote the immortal Billy Pilgrim, “so it goes.”

 Civil War book buyers will recognize the names of the respondents, since most of them have a book or body of work still on the shelves, or else long-time associations with a particular battlefield park, campaign, or theater.